KorigamiK/haskell-why-not/README.md

 ## What is Haskell?

-It's a imperative functional language that everyone who knows about it seems to enjoy but nobody works with it ¯\\_(ツ)_/¯
+It's a purely functional declarative programming language, that everyone who knows about it seems to enjoy but nobody works with it ¯\\_(ツ)_/¯

 This repository is a collection of my notes and exercises from the